A Practical Guide to the Home Buying Process

 What is the difference between a real estate agent and a REALTOR®?

 All real estate licensees are not the same; only those who are members of the National Association of REALTORS® are properly called REALTOR®.
 REALTOR® subscribe to a strict Code of Ethics.
 REALTORS® subscribe to a strict Code of Ethics.
 Kaye O’Neal and her Team are members of the NAR, and thus are REALTORS®!
-We are members of the Lewis & Clark Board of REALTORS® based in Yankton, SD.
+We are members of the Meridian Association of REALTORS® based in Yankton, SD.

 How do REALTORS® make money?